 Order for a hearing regarding zoning relief for 100% affordable and deeply affordable housing projects

-Filed with Councilor Matt O'Malley
+Originally filed with Councilor Matt O'Malley

 Last year, Councilor O’Malley and I held a hearing where we heard from the Mayor’s administration and advocates, which also included presentations from elected officials from Cambridge and Somerville on their municipalities’ affordable housing zoning overlays.
 Both Somerville and Cambridge serve as great examples of effective zoning relief for deeply affordable projects, and I’m excited to get to work on language for a zoning amendment that will enable Boston to build deeply affordable housing with less delays and a more streamlined zoning process

 Order for a hearing regarding increasing public housing in the City of Boston